CausalT5k: Diagnosing Refusal and Failure Modes in Trustworthy Causal Reasoning Across Causal Rungs: Dataset Construction

-Using Gold Seeds as few-shot exemplars, we prompted LLMs to generate new scenarios by mutating the \emph{narrative surface} while preserving the \emph{causal deep structure}.
-Two constraints ensured quality: \begin{itemize}[itemsep=1pt,topsep=2pt,leftmargin=1.6em] \item \emph{Human Floor}: Annotators contributed at least 20\% of cases for each category (trap type $\times$ domain), ensuring human-authored diversity anchored every cell of the design matrix. \item \emph{Cross-Validated Generation}: Two LLMs independently generated candidates.
-Only cases where both agreed on ground truth and structural validity proceeded to human review. \end{itemize} Human reviewers performed final validation, augmenting scenarios for ecological validity and correcting subtle errors that automated checks missed.
+Using Gold Seeds as few-shot exemplars, LLMs generated new scenarios by varying the \emph{narrative surface} while preserving the \emph{causal deep structure}.
+Quality was enforced by two constraints: \begin{itemize}[itemsep=1pt,topsep=1pt,leftmargin=1.6em] \item \emph{Human Floor}: Annotators contributed at least 20\% of cases in each trap type $\times$ domain cell. \item \emph{Cross-Validated Generation}: Two LLMs independently generated candidates; only cases with agreement on ground truth and structure proceeded to human review. \end{itemize} Human reviewers then improved ecological realism and corrected errors missed by automated checks.